Drangmeister: Origin and meaning

 The name Drangmeister (less frequently used are the variants Drankmeister and Drangemeister) originates in the village of Endeholz (Scharnhorst municipality), Celle (district), Lower Saxony.
-This name, originally a sobriquet, is one of the oldest surnames of the rural surrounding of Celle.
+This name, originally a sobriquet, is one of the oldest surnames of the rural area of Celle.

 In the beginning there was a unique namebearer (see image below: Drancmester, approx. 1350, Endeholz).

 In its early meaning of 'potion master' ([Middle High German] Dranc, Tranc or [Middle Low German] Drang, Drank = potion), the name stood for healer or manufacturer of medicinal beverages.

 The documentary first mention of the name – about 1389 – is found in Stuart Jenks.
 A plague pandemic in Europe, the so-called Black Death (approx. 1350), had caused the allocation of the name.

 Distribution

 Coming into use approximately in the year 1350 at the farmstead "Endeholz No. 6" the name Drangmeister had spread during the following 350 years as shown in the adjacent image – as far as namesakes could be determined for that period.

 Even in 2011 there were about 75% of the approximately 350 known namesakes living within a circumradius of no more than 50 km (31 mi) length around the village of Endeholz.

 The founder of the Drangmeister population of the United States, a Drangmeister native of Scharnhorst (a neighboring village of Endeholz), immigrated in the year 1854.